Maria WendtSenior lecturer, Associate professor

 About me

 Maria Wendt is Senior lecturer and Associate Professor at the Department of Economic History and International Relations.
-Her research focus on war, militarism, security, nationalism and gender.
+Her research focus on war, militarism, security, cultural heritage, nationalism and gender.

-Currently, she is working within the multidisciplinary research project "Making a Military Heritage: Gender and Nation in Sweden’s Cold War History", a collaboration between International Relations, Ethnology, Gender Studies, and Art- and Architectural History.
-The project investigates how the Cold War is preserved as a national military heritage in Sweden, and problematises the relation between security and societal memory.
-The research team has visited military museums and "experience centers" (focusing on children and families) all around Sweden, and also done fieldwork in a residential area in Gotland where Cold War bunkers have been turned into exclusive summer homes.
+Previously she was working within the multidisciplinary research project "Making a Military Heritage: Gender and Nation in Sweden’s Cold War History".
+The project investigated how the Cold War was preserved as a national military heritage in Sweden, and problematised the relation between security and societal memory.
+The research team visited military museums and "experience centers" (focusing on children and families) all around Sweden, and visited a residential area in Gotland where Cold War bunkers have been turned into exclusive summer homes.

-Previously, she has done research on military death and gendered heroism in relation to the ISAF-mission in Afghanistan.
+She has also done research on military death and gendered heroism in relation to the ISAF-mission in Afghanistan.
 The project "The politics of military loss in contemporary Europe", compared societal justifications and meaningmaking in relation to soldiers' deaths in six European countries.
 In this project, political and media discourses, symbolic and ritual dimensions as well as monuments and artistic interventions were analyzed.

 Wendt has also conducted research on media and nationalism, men's violence against women, and has been involved with several pedagogical research projects.
 For example, she has investigated students' difficulties in writing independent essays, and the challenges pertaining to the teaching of emotionally and politically charged subjects.